somi2019/dataviz_final_project/README.md

 This *mini project* will review marathon result dataset in different countries in 2017,with some main variables such as gender,age,overal ranking,city,country which I worked on them mainly also some other variable to be used created for this report such as finishing time.

 ![01](https://user-images.githubusercontent.com/70166302/100644005-bf780180-3308-11eb-88ff-f99a7cde01c4.png)
-It seemes women are more eager to marathon when they are younger,specially when they are *25* and again when they are around *40*,but as they becoe older,they lose eagerness to run,but in reverse men become interested to marathon slow by slow when they become older,specifically when they become *40,45,50* they love to join marathon races.after turning to *50* always more number of men are interested to run compare to women.

 ![02](https://user-images.githubusercontent.com/70166302/100644274-1d0c4e00-3309-11eb-9964-91bf22a04bc7.png)
 Intersting point in this plot is *Female runnersare younger than male runners* in first quartile, median and third quartile.Median for women is at their 40 but for men is at their *45*.

 ![03](https://user-images.githubusercontent.com/70166302/100644663-9e63e080-3309-11eb-9969-68ffe36f606c.png)
 This plot shows that if we like or dislike , **age**is really important!
-As you see when people are between *20 to 40* years old average finishing time is much less compare to when they become older.
-Second interesting point is that usually in all periods of life men finish a marathon race sooner than women.Specially when they are so old *(after 70 years old)* men run more faster than women.

 ![04](https://user-images.githubusercontent.com/70166302/100644982-087c8580-330a-11eb-9ed0-b9899611c1bd.png)
 Again we see there is a *gender gap* between male and female. on average male run faster than female.